seejonlee/snipp_its/README.md

 # snipp_its
-A collection of snippets that I've developed and used over time.
+A collection of snippets to live on into ♾️ :rocket:

+_Or the next time I update them, whichever comes sooner._